Graphic Design & Digital Media

 It doesn't matter what you name your functions, as long as they perform as described below.
 Also, you may have more than 3 functions if desired.

-- drawBackground() – Draws the background for the sketch which could include a background() function call but should additionally implement coding that creates a background of some kind.
+- drawBackground() – Draws the background for the sketch which could include a background() function call but should additionally implement coding that creates an interesting backdrop of some kind.
 You can be as elaborate as you wish.
-(For example, grass and a sun)
+(For example, grass and a sun, buildings, dungeon, forest, etc.)

 - drawObject() – There is no movement in this function.
 Simply display the object.
 You might consider renaming this function to reflect whatever object you are drawing (for example if your object is a dog, the function could be called drawDog()